MicrosoftDocs/power-platform/power-platform/admin/copy-environment.md

    Here are some possible application components in the copy environment that could have external connections and therefore could impact services with the same connections in your production environment.

-- **Email** - A mailbox cannot be synced with two different environments.
-For an Everything copy environment, the user mailboxes in the copy environment must be disabled so the mailboxes do not attempt to send or receive email, or track appointments, contacts, or tasks.
+- **Email** - A mailbox can't be synced with two different environments.
+For an Everything copy environment, the user mailboxes in the copy environment must be disabled so the mailboxes don't attempt to send or receive email, or track appointments, contacts, or tasks.
 Set synchronization for the following to None.

     - Incoming Email
     - Outgoing Email